-Launched in May 2018, AEREO is a consortium of leaders in institutional human subjects research oversight, research ethics, and empirical methods.
+Launched in May 2018, AEREO is a consortium of leaders in human subjects research oversight, research ethics, and empirical methods.
 We have come together to advance the shared mission of evaluating and improving the effectiveness of Institutional Review Boards (IRBs) and Human Research Protection Programs (HRPPs).
 Consortium members work collaboratively to advance an empirical research agenda to support evidence-based approaches to research ethics review, oversight, and policy.

 What does effectiveness mean in this context?